zimengyang/Project3-CUDA-Path-Tracer/README.md

 ## Overview
 ![](renderings/overview.png)

-In this rendering, features include diffuse/reflective/refractive(Fresnel) materials, differently textured cube/sphere with normal mapping, motion blur(the shaking red cube) and Constructive Solid Geometry(not real).
+Above rendering is demonstrating features that include diffuse/reflective/refractive(Fresnel) materials, differently textured cube/sphere with normal mapping, motion blur(the shaking red cube) and Constructive Solid Geometry(not real, only basic ideas).
 The textured refractive sphere is inside a CSG object, which is constructed by red cube difference green sphere.
 There are not one geometry.
 The caustic effect caused(projected) by textured sphere can also be captured well.

 For more renderings: